paranoya/population-synthesis-toolkit/docs/source/user_guide.rst

 - Equivalent Widths

-    Similarly, PST can also measure equivalent widths from spectra by means of the :class:`EquivalentWidth` class, which is essentially defined by three spectral regions:
+    Similarly, PST can also measure equivalent widths from spectra by means of the :class:`pst.observables.EquivalentWidth` class, which is essentially defined by three spectral regions:

     - Left pseudo-continuum window.
     - Right pseudo-continuum window.